 • You and your child get along well with the teacher.

-• Teachers encourage children to safely explore new things.
+• Teachers encourage children to explore new things safely.
 Children are comfortable, happy, and involved in the classroom.
-If there is a conflict or a child needs to be disciplined, the teacher handles this in a positive way.
+If a conflict arises or a child requires discipline, the teacher handles the situation positively.

 Ask about: